I thought that school was the best way to learning.

 Or will they be tomorrow’s clones?

-For the first time I believe that for so many children, the best place to learn is at home with Mum, Dad or both.
-In a nurturing, safe learning environment.
+For the first time I believe that for so many children, the best place to learn is at home, in a nurturing, safe learning environment.

 I think, that until things in formal education change for the better, homeschooling your child is the best way to go.